Marco Silvestri

-Marco Silvestri (born 2 March 1991) is an Italian professional footballer who plays as a goalkeeper for club Cremonese.
+Marco Silvestri (born 2 March 1991) is an Italian professional footballer who plays as a goalkeeper for Turkish TFF 1.
+Lig club Fatih Karagümrük.

 Silvestri has represented his country at under-20 and under-21 level.

 Club career

 Modena

 Born in Castelnovo ne' Monti, the Province of Reggio Emilia, Emilia–Romagna, Silvestri started his career at Emilia club Modena.
 He was the third keeper behind Enrico Alfonso and Antonio Narciso in 2009–10 season.

 Chievo

 In August 2010, Silvestri was signed by Serie A club Chievo on a temporary deal, with an option to purchase half of his registration rights.
 He was the third keeper of the team, behind Stefano Sorrentino and Lorenzo Squizzi.
 Silvestri also became the first choice keeper at the "spring" under-20 team.
 In June 2011 Chievo exercised the option to sign Silvestri in a co-ownership deal, for €300,000.

 Reggiana loan

 Silvestri returned to Reggio Emilia for Reggiana in July to replace Niccolò Manfredini.
 However Silvestri became the backup of Niccolò Bellucci since round 12.
 After the winter break Silvestri re-affirmed as first choice.
 In June 2012 Chievo signed Silvestri outright for another €150,000.